 Consider how you view your life

 For women who are mildly or even moderately depressed, we can look at depression as an opportunity to change the lens through which we view our lives.
 Research is now telling us that our thoughts have a biochemical manifestation in the body, and vice versa.
-We can use this intense connection to our advantage by enacting needed change in our lives.
+We can use this intense connection to our advantage by implementing needed change in our lives.

 Don’t discount physical factors